 Point to another DNS record set within the same zone - Alias records can reference other record sets of the same type.
 For example, a DNS CNAME record set can be an alias to another CNAME record set.
 This arrangement is useful if you want some record sets to be aliases and some non-aliases.

 The following are a few common scenarios for using Alias records.

 Prevent dangling DNS records

 A common problem with traditional DNS records is dangling records.
 For example, DNS records that haven't been updated to reflect changes to IP addresses.
 The issue occurs especially with A/AAAA or CNAME record types.

-With a traditional DNS zone record, if the target IP or CNAME no longer exists, the DNS record associated with it must be manually updated.
-In some organizations, a manual update might not happen in time because of process issues or the separation of roles and associated permission levels.
+With a traditional DNS zone record, when the target IP or CNAME no longer exists, the DNS record associated with it has been updated manually.
+In some organizations, a manual update may not happen quickly because of process issues or the separation of roles and associated permission levels.
 For example, a role might have the authority to delete a CNAME or IP address that belongs to an application.
-But it doesn't have sufficient authority to update the DNS record that points to those targets.
-A delay in updating the DNS record can potentially cause an outage for the users.
+But they don't have sufficient authority to update the DNS record that points to those targets.
+A delay in updating the DNS record can potentially cause an extended outage for the users.

 Alias records prevent dangling references by tightly coupling the life cycle of a DNS record with an Azure resource.
 For example, consider a DNS record that's qualified as an alias record to point to a public IP address or a Traffic Manager profile.
 If you delete those underlying resources, the DNS alias record becomes an empty record set.
 It no longer references the deleted resource.